 For crocheted rugs, afghans, or slippers, I use a larger plastic hook and yarn.
 I sometimes work with multiple stands to achieve the desired thickness.
 Much depends on the project I'm working on.

-By the time you've finished reading this page, you'll have a better idea of what you can actually make with crochet, you'll have learned some neat crochet tips, and you'll find links to free crochet patterns.
+By the time you've finished reading this article, you'll have a better idea of what you can actually make with crochet, you'll have learned some neat crochet tips, and you'll find links to free crochet patterns.

-Crocheting — Not Just for Grannies
+Crocheting Is Not Just for Grannies

 Crocheting isn't just for grannies or shut-ins.
 In fact, crochet has enjoyed a resurgence in popularity, with modern-day crafters (both women and men) discovering what their forebears already knew: crochet is a crafting method that can be called on to produce an amazing variety of both pretty and practical goods, it is faster than knitting, and it is affordable.

-In times past, people crocheted to save money and it is no different today.
+In times past, people crocheted to save money, and it is no different today.
 So many practical items can be made for the home at a fraction of what it would cost to buy them.
 On top of that, one can also make clothing items and warm outwear.
 It's no wonder crocheters are "hooked!"

 Few materials are needed to get started with crochet, which is something that has always appealed to me.
-I don't know about you but I'm put off by a long list of necessary materials that I have to find before I can even get started.
+I don't know about you, but I'm put off by a long list of necessary materials that I have to find before I can even get started.
 With hooks already on hand, picking out my yarn is just so much easier.

-Some crafters keep a large supply of yarn on hand, so that they can hook anytime they want.
+Some crafters keep a large supply of yarn on hand so that they can hook anytime they want.
 And, for those who live out in the country, yarn can now be ordered online.

 From beautiful crocheted table runners and centerpieces, from unique crocheted wall hangings and attractive rugs and baskets, the number of items one can make for the home is mind-boggling.